SimonUnes96/Coding-HSG_MACS-Group/README.md

 Compile file: make dbfiles
 We create a MakeFile to compile our programme and then execute it.

-Note: More information on the code in question can be found in the pdf attached to the folder.
+Note: More information on the code can be found in the pdf attached to the folder.
 Name file: Coding@HSG_MACS Group.pdf